+The total powder flow $\dot{m}_{tot}$ includes losses caused by inefficiency in the process of powder catchment, thus $\eta_{m}<1$.

-A direct experimental estimation of $\eta_{m}$ can be obtained by measuring the mass $\Delta m_{dep}$ deposited during a finite time interval $\Delta t_{dep}$, e.g. the interval for the deposition of a multi-track layer.
+A direct estimation of $\eta_{m}$ can be obtained by measuring the mass $\Delta m_{dep}$ deposited during a finite time interval $\Delta t_{dep}$, e.g. the interval for the deposition of a layer.
 The average efficiency over the corresponding interval is therefore

-However, it must be considered that the deposition procedure for a non-trivial geometry can include intervals where the laser emission is not enabled.
-For example this may be required during the robot position settlement between different tracks or layers.
-Conversely, the powder feed is typically kept constant in order to maintain a stationary flow, considering the slow response time of common powder deliver systems.
-Of course the powder which gets delivered when the processing laser is disabled cannot be deposited and gets lost.
-Indeed the average powder catchment efficiency defined in Eq. \eqref{eq:eta-w-1} includes an implicit factor $\eta_{path}$ that is not related to the process itself, but which is set by the chosen deposition path strategy.
-This can be expressed as the ratio between the time of processing laser emission $\Delta t_{ON}$ over the total deposition time interval $\Delta t_{dep}$:
+The deposition procedure for non-trivial geometries can include intervals where the deposition is suspended.
+For example, in robotized systems, the laser emission can be disabled during the position settlement of the deposition head between different tracks or layers.
+Conversely the powder feed is typically kept constant in order to maintain a stationary flow.
+Of course the powder which gets delivered when the processing laser is not emitting cannot be deposited and gets lost.
+Indeed the average powder catchment efficiency defined in Eq. \eqref{eq:eta-w-1} includes an implicit coefficient $\eta_{path}$ that is not related to the process itself, but which is set by the chosen deposition path strategy.
+This can be expressed as the ratio between the actual processing time $\Delta t_{proc}$ over the total deposition time interval $\Delta t_{dep}$: